 Why is the book selection limited?

 While we're in beta, selections are limited to books and documents that are off copyright and in the public domain.
 We believe this is a productive temporary constraint.
 There's a treasure trove of historical titles in the public domain waiting to be threaded into current conversations.
-However, we are also working with publishers to provide chapters or excerpts from copyrighted books, so please contact or email use(firstname.lastname@example.org) if you want to start a public Circle using copyrighted texts.
+However, we are also working with publishers to provide chapters or excerpts from copyrighted books.
+Please contact or email us at email@example.com if you want to start a public Circle using copyrighted texts.

 Can I request that you add a book or document?

 Yes!
 A request to add a title will make our day, and we'll work quickly to make it available.
 Please contact or email us at firstname.lastname@example.org.

 Can I request that you add multiple books?